machineware-gmbh/vcml/doc/build.md

     SystemC from [`github.com/machineware-gmbh/systemc`](https://github.com/machineware-gmbh/systemc) during configuration
     and set up the build environment accordingly.

-    VCML provides a helper script that downloads and builds SystemC.
+    VCML provides a helper script that downloads and builds SystemC from [Accellera](https://accellera.org/).
     Choose a build directory and version of SystemC and run the following script from the root directory of VCML:
     ```sh
     ./utils/setup-systemc --prefix /opt/sysc --version 2.3.3 --optimize
     ```